annabelle-josie/annabelle-josie/README.md

 - 👋 Hi, I’m @annabelle-josie
-- 👀 I’m a student studying Computer Science at A-Level
+- 👀 I’m an Undergraduate Student studying Computer Science at the University of Exeter
-- 🌱 I hope to become a Software Engineer in industry!
+- 🌱 I hope to become a Software Engineer in Industry!

 <!---
 annabelle-josie/annabelle-josie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.